 “Our average usage based rate for audio calls is $.18 per minute, and for video calls, the rate is $.24 per minute.
 In short term facilities (jails), the average amount for an 18-day stay is $24.37 between booking and release paid to Securus.
 For longer term facilities (prisons), that rate is $40.63 per month.
 These include all fees and are extremely low for the breadth of services that we provide.”

 Do these rates include the safety and security features that you provide – are they all-in costs?

-“Yes, we provide over 500 safety and security features that keep inmates, friends, family members, corrections officers, law enforcement officers, victims, witnesses, and all of society safe.”
+“Yes, we provide over 500 safety and security features that keep Incarcerated Individuals, friends, family members, corrections officers, law enforcement officers, victims, witnesses, and all of society safe.”